Is Your Oily Skin Dehydrated?

 Having dry skin could be painful most of the time, because the dryness of the skin affects its elasticity.
 Namely, if you have dry skin, you are more likely to have significantly less elasticity which can, more often than not, cause very painful skin breakage.

-The complexion of people with dry skin is usually dull and rough.
+The complexion of people with dry skin usually feels dull and rough.
 The skin is covered with red patches, especially in the winter month, when every type of skin is especially prone to get drier.
 This part of the year is particularly problematic and painful for the people with dry skin.

 The other factors that usually make matters worse are: genetic predisposition, hormonal changes, UV rays, long hot baths and some ingredients in the products you use on your skin, which can cause your skin to show signs of irritation.